SynthstromAudible/DelugeFirmware/docs/community_features.md

 	 	 - Overdub recording
 		 - Copying clips to arranger
 		 - Copying audio clips between different tracks
+	 - A new menu to select the default Layout has been added in Shift+Selection Encoder -> Defaults -> UI -> Song -> Layout
 ### 4.2 - Clip View - General Features (Instrument and Audio Clips)

 #### 4.2.1 - Filters